 Volkswagen Phaeton Model Overview

-Used Volkswagen Phaeton
+Volkswagen Phaeton Cars

 VW Phaeton.
 Auxilliary battery charging problems (new Battery).
 Boot won't open, Clock goes haywire, radio cannot be turned off etc. Do I need a new battery controller?
 Colins

-About the Volkswagen Phaeton
+Volkswagen Phaeton Overview

 For years, Volkswagen was known as a manufacturer of what were essentially compact cars --- the Beetle, the Golf, the Jetta, and similar cars.
 All that changed with the introduction in 2004 of the Phaeton, which was the German automaker's entry into the luxury sedan marketplace.
 And, in fact, the Phaeton shares a platform with models from Audi and Bentley, testifying to its luxury pedigree.

 The Phaeton was a available with a choice of two engines -- a 335-hp, 3.2-liter V8 engine or a 420-hp, 6.0-liter W12 engine, which was created by combining two V6 engines.
 The V8 was linked to a six-speed automatic transmission, while the W12 came with a five-speed automatic with the Tiptronic feature that enabled drivers to manually shift gears, depending on driving conditions.

 As expected for a luxury vehicle, the Phaeton came with a long list of standard features, many of which were innovations unique to this vehicle.
 The 4-Zone Climatronic climate control system, for example, enabled the driver and passenger in the front and both passengers in the rear to set their own temperature and air-flow preferences.
 The V8 Phaeton came with 12-way power-adjustable heated seats, while the W12 model's seats were adjustable in 18 different ways, including height, angle, headrest, lumbar, upper and lower body.